Djipyy/amd-pr-checkbox/README.md

 When enabled, this action runs when a Pull Request (PR) is merged.

+You need to setup a PAT (Personal Access Token) with permission to edit comments.
+You can then add it as a secret in your repository under the name PAT.

 Once it is merged, it checks all the linked PRs.
 For each mention, it will check all comments and edit them if they match a certain template and checks the box.

 The templates are :